Link building. It’s the backbone of SEO.

 According to HubSpot, companies that blog on a consistent basis have up to 97% more backlinks than those that don’t.
 From day one, commit yourself to posting new posts consistently.

 Quality still counts, though; so, create a schedule that allows you to post regularly while offering readers real value.
+You can use AI tools to help you consistently create quality content for your site.

 Offer free resources